justteaco/FunFindr/readme.md

 # Software Engineering Immersive: Project 2

-This is my second project built while at General Assembley as a Software Engineering Immersive Student.
+This is my second project built while at General Assembly as a Software Engineering Immersive Student.
 It was a 3 day paired programming project.

 # Fun Findr